 - Poly-A tail at 3’-end

 The 5′ cap protects the RNA from ribonuclease.
 The poly-A tail protects the mRNA from enzymatic degradation.
 The introns are spliced during mRNA splicing and the exons are joined together to form a continuous sequence that codes for a functional protein.

 Q.2.
 Explain the process of translation.

 A.2.
 The translation is the process of protein synthesis in which the mRNA is used to synthesize proteins.
 The mRNA sequence is decoded to specify the amino acid of a polypeptide.
 The process of translation is carried out in the following steps:

 Q.3.
 Explain the process of DNA fingerprinting.

 A.3.
 DNA fingerprinting is a technique that is used to analyze the genetic makeup of living beings.
-It is widely used in paternal disputes to identify the biological parents of the child, and also to identify the criminal during forensic investigations.
+It is widely used for DNA analysis in forensic tests and paternity tests to identify the biological parents of the child, and also to identify the criminal during forensic investigations.